MicroFocus/ColorYourData/generators/node/README.md

 </pre>
 With this setup a call of <code>http://localhost:55123/foo</code> will start the increment once for the given number of steps.

+The format of a numerical output can be controlled by a format string via the <code>format</code> property.
+Formatting makes use of the numeral.js package.
+E.g. 0.00 formats a number to two decimal digits.

 With BVD 10.61, the receiver URL needs a prefix: <code>bvd-receiver</code>.
 This can be specified with the optional property <code>prefix</code>.

 In case you need to specify a proxy, please do so using environment variables like